AuReMe/aureme_docker/docs/_build/html/_sources/faq.rst.txt

 to define a same compartment, example changing ‘C_c’ to ‘c’, or ‘C-c’ to ‘c’ ...

-* Delete the growth medium of a network in padmet format:
+* Delete the id compartment from a network in padmet format:
   ::
    aureme> aureme --run=test --cmd="del_compart NETWORK=network_name compart=compart_id [NEW_NETWORK=new_network_name]"